 DRG Therapy: A Different Approach to Pain Relief

 Dorsal root ganglion (DRG) therapy is a new type of neurostimulation therapy designed to manage difficult-to-treat chronic pain in specific areas of the lower body, such as the foot, knee, hip or groin.
-If you suffer from this kind of pain, DRG therapy may work where other therapies have not—or may have provided only partial relief.

 Is DRG therapy right for you?